johncedricVargas/Metacrafters-Project-Create-a-Token/README.md

 mapping(address => uint) public balances;

 ```
-- A variable that associates Ethereum addresses with their token balances.
+- A variable that associates Ethereum addresses and the token balances.

 # Functions